 Working with Multiple Projects

-For big projects, a user will typically have one or more projects to build, flash or monitor.
-The ESP-IDF Extension follows the Visual Studio Code Workspace File Schema to identify all projects folders inside the current workspace (which would be the root folder).
-Please take a look at Creating User and Workspace Settings.
+For big projects, the user often manage multiple projects for building, flashing or monitoring.
+The ESP-IDF extension follows the Visual Studio Code Workspace File Schema to identify all project folders inside the current workspace (the root folder).
+For more details, please refer to User and Workspace Settings.

 Workspace folder configuration settings in